 - Postoperative ileus is a significant problem.
 Reduced handling of the bowel at operation is recommended.

 - Congenital gastrointestinal malformations can cause neonatal intestinal obstruction.
-Another cause is meconium ileus in cystic fibrosis.
+Another cause of meconium ileus is cystic fibrosis.
 Volvulus and midgut malrotations affect children and are uncommon.

 - Hirschsprung's disease can cause blockage of the bowel.
 It may present early or late in childhood.
 Intussusception in children blocks the bowel.
 Intussusception in adults is much less common and does not tend to obstruct.

 - Miscellaneous causes in adults include gallstone ileus (which occurs when a large gallstone is passed into the gut and blocks it), severe constipation causing faecal impaction and Crohn's disease.
-Malignancy may cause obstruction from outside the gut.
-An example is gynaecological tumours.
+Malignancy may cause obstruction from outside the gut - eg, gynaecological tumours.

 - Body packers can develop intestinal obstruction when packets of illicit drugs packed in condoms are swallowed and trapped in the bowel.
 The packages may be visible on X-ray.
 If they leak, intoxication will occur.

 The typical clinical symptoms associated with obstruction include nausea, vomiting, dysphagia, abdominal pain and failure to pass bowel movements.
 Clinical signs include abdominal distention, tympany due to an air-filled stomach and high-pitched bowel sounds.

 There is considerable overlap with the presentation of the various conditions although some features may be more prominent or occur earlier in one cause than another.
 Differentiation on clinical grounds alone is often not possible.

 - Diffuse, central abdominal pain of a colicky nature.
 Pain is less or absent in paralytic ileus but there may be a history to suggest causes.